feathersjs/docs/guides/step-by-step/basic-feathers/database-connector.md

 ### Results

-Run the program from feathers-guide with `node ./examples/step/01/db-connector/1.js`.
+Run the program with `node ./examples/step/01/db-connector/1.js`.
 The console displays:

 ```text